Zakaria-Ait-El-Hadj/Ark-x-Academy/Day23SessionCookieAuth/README.md

 CRUD Operations: Create, Read, Update, and Delete blog posts.
 Authentication and Authorization: sessions && cookies authentication to ensure that each user can only manipulate their own blogs.
 Persistence: JSON file storage for data.
-Middleware: Custom logging, error handling, and session verification middleware.
+Middleware: Custom logging, error handling, input sanitization,  and session verification middleware.

 Project Setup